Pezinok: Typical dishes

 In the past, the daily diet of local peasant families mainly included dishes based on flour such as knofle, osúchy, dolky, podlisníky, šiflíky, and potato mixture such as lokše, šuferle, gerheň, and scískance.
 The classic thick soups prepared mainly with beans or bean pods, lentils, peas, chickpeas or the integral horseradish soup were known and dill, pumpkin, potato, tomato or mushroom sauces or prívarky.
 At the time of pig slaughter, the so-called obarová polievka in which bread pieces were placed.
 At Easter, sourdough záviny filled with tvaroh, walnuts and poppy seeds, and veľkonočný baranček ("Easter lamb") were served.
 At Christmas, a vianočka and pupáky were served.

 The traditional dish, lokše with goose or duck lard is shared with the nearby Slovenský Grob, and also part of the husacie or kačacie hody ("goose" or "duck festivals" – lokše with lard, roasted goose or duck and steamed red cabbage with strudel).

 In the past, all hostince in the town offered mascený chleba s cibulou (in the Slovak literary language mastný chlieb s cibuľou, bread with lard and onions).

 In the second half of August, since 2003, the fyzulnačka (in the Slovak literary language fazuľovica or fazuľová polievka, bean soup) cooking competition has been organized in the Town Hall Square (Radničné námestie).

 Typical drinks

 The typical drink of the town is wine.
 In September, a burčiak is sold in Grinava and also during the Pezinok Grape Harvest Festival (Pezinské vinobranie).

-Demographics

-According to the 2001 census, the town had 21,083 inhabitants.
-96.51% of inhabitants were Slovaks, 1.21% Czechs and 0.52% Hungarians.
-The religious makeup was 64.83% Roman Catholics, 21.02% people with no religious affiliation, and 8.22% Lutherans.
+Population